Page under construction. Version of August 18, 2016.

 In the late fifties and then in the sixties, at the Institute has made out of scratch three computers, with outstanding characteristics at that time:

-- MARICA (made in 1959) – a prototype relay digital computer;
+- MARICA (made in 1959) – an experimental relay digital computer;

 - DACICC-1 (made between 1959-1963) – an electronic computer.
-It was the 11th computer in the world containing transistors (and the first in Romania containing transistors and with internal memory from ferrites); (see the paper M. Drăgănescu, Realizarea de calculatoare şi reţele de calculatoare în România (1953–1985), Academica, 2001, nov.-dec.);
+It was the 11th computer in the world containing transistors (and the first in Romania containing transistors and with internal memory from ferrites, RAM, and with mathematical library); (see the paper M. Drăgănescu, Realizarea de calculatoare şi reţele de calculatoare în România (1953–1985), Academica, 2001, nov.-dec.);

 - DACICC-200 (made between 1963-1968) – an electronic computer, with the best characteristics in Romania before the seventies.
 It was the first Romanian computer with an operating system.